cloudmesh/cloudmesh-manual/docs-source/source/concepts/storage.rst

 .. code:: bash

-   $ cms storage --storage='aws' search /base_path/targetdir testfile.txt --recursive
+   $ cms storage --storage='aws' search /base_path/targetdir testfile.txt --recursive --run

 Note that for the Box storage provider, objects are only indexed every 5 to 10 minutes and will not show up in a search until they have been